 The price that Camelot Home Inspection Services charges for a home inspection is typically based on the age, type of foundation (slab or raised), and the total square footage of the home.
 We may also take into consideration the overall general condition, location, sales price, and ownership/rental history.
-Employing this type of pricing structure allows us to remain competitive with many less qualified home inspection companies in the area, while providing you with a level of service and expertise for those more demanding assignments that are best not left in the hands of an inexperienced home inspector.
+Employing this type of flexible pricing structure allows us to remain competitive with many less qualified home inspection companies in the area, while providing you with an unmatched level of service and expertise for those more demanding assignments that are best not left in the hands of an inexperienced home inspector.

 If you would like us to inspect a swimming pool, a spa, or any additional (secondary) structures or components, please let us know so that we can include those items in our quote.